pepstock-org/Charba/readme.md

  * reduce the visibility of objects which must get a javascript native object as argument on constructor, using an envelop.
 This reduces the possibility to map a native object with a wrong wrapper.
  * remove `D` dataset type from `AbstractChart` class by `IsDatasetCreator` interface.
  * rename the controller id for `Meter` and `Gauge` charts adding `charba` prefix in order to avoid overlapping with possible other controllers with `meter` and `gauge` ids.
+ * `Window.enableResizeOnBeforePrint()` method has been fully implemented by JSINTEROP.

 License
 -------